bw2/ConfigArgParse/CONTRIBUTING.rst

 ---

-owner: people with administrative rights on the repo, only them are able to push a new tag.
+owner: people with administrative rights on the repo, only they are able to push a new tag.
 maintainers: people with push rights, they can merge PR if the requirements are met.